 From setting focus and exposure, to more advanced camera controls such as ISO, shutter speed and white balance, you really can do it all with the camera on your iPhone.

-And even though the iPhone has a fixed aperture, you can easily achieve a shallow depth of field by getting close to your subject or by creating a blurry background in post-processing.
+And even though the iPhone has a fixed aperture, you can easily achieve a shallow depth of field by getting close to your subject, by using the Portrait mode on the iPhone 7 Plus, or by creating a blurry background in post-processing.

 The manual controls of your iPhone camera are far easier to use than those on a DSLR, yet they give you almost the same level of control and creativity.